 History of Brogdon

-Brogdon hall is named after Mary C. Brogdon, the college's first Dean of Women.
-She oversaw the affairs of females on campus and instructed courses in English and orientation for incoming freshmen.
-Mary C. Brogdon served the university for twenty-six years before retiring in 1949.
-She accumulated numerous accolades, including the dedication of the Pedagog.
+Brogdon Hall opened in 1951 and is named for Mary C. Brogdon, the college’s first Dean of Women.
+Serving for twenty-six years as the Dean, Brogdon oversaw the affairs of women on campus, taught English courses and orientation to freshmen.
+Retiring in 1949, Brogdon received numerous accolades, including the dedication of the Pedagog.

 |Hall Details and Amenities||Room Details|